sumayyahsiddique1/DevelopersHub-Corporation-Cybersecurity-Internship/README.md

 # DevelopersHub Corporation - Cybersecurity Internship

-> A hands-on cybersecurity internship project focused on building, securing, and auditing web applications using industry-standard tools and best practices.
+> A hands-on cybersecurity internship project focused on building, securing, and auditing web applications using industry-standard tools and best practices on Kali Linux.

 ---